-Besides the event, residents may still recycle their old computers at the Household Hazardous Waste Collection Center at 1033 Elm St. during regular business hours.
-Visit www.cityofknoxville.org/solidwaste/hazwaste.asp for more information.
+Besides the events, residents may still recycle their old computers at the Household Hazardous Waste Collection Center at 1033 Elm St. during regular business hours.
+Visit the Solid Waste Management Facility for more information.

-Small and medium size businesses with 100 computers or less may take their computer systems to the Solid Waste Management Facility on W. Baxter and Elm St. during normal operation hours Monday through Friday.
+Small and medium size businesses with 100 computers or less may take computer systems to the Solid Waste Management Facility on W. Baxter and Elm St. during normal operation hours Monday through Friday.
 Businesses will be charged a flat fee of $7 per monitor, and $3 per PC and any peripherals to include keyboard, mouse, printer.
 A maximum of 25 computers per month will be accepted from any one businesses.

 Public Law 94-344, known as the Flag Code, prescribes that the flag, when it is in such a condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.
 All flags collected will be placed on a ceremonial pyre and set ablaze in honor of area veterans who served in our armed forces, and in memory of those who have sacrificed their lives in the protection of our communities.

 During the rest of the year, flags may be dropped off at any of the eight Knox County Solid Waste and Recycling Convenience Centers, either location of Allen Signs, at 2408 Chapman Hwy or 8403 Kingston Pike, or at the Goodwill attended City of Knoxville Recycling Centers.
 Flags may also be taken to the offices of Knox County's Department of Engineering and Public Works, 205 West Baxter Avenue, or to the office of Keep Knoxville Beautiful, 100 S. Gay St, Suite 103.

-Make Every Day Earth Day
+Earth Day Event

-This coming year the City of Knoxville and Knox County, along with other environmental groups will sponsor an Earth Day Event, http://www.knox-earthfest.org at Pellessippi State Community College.
+Each year, the City of Knoxville and Knox County, along with other environmental groups will sponsor an Earth Day Event, www.knox-earthfest.org at Pellissippi State Community College.
 The event typically occurs in April.
-If you have any questions click the questions link on the knox-earthfest.org web site.
+If you have any questions click the questions link on the Knox Earthfest web site.